 What Would I Do as a Certified Hand Therapist?

-Your main job duty is to provide therapy for hands, wrists, elbows and shoulders.
-You may provide occupational and physical therapy techniques.
+As a certified hand therapist your main job duty is to provide therapy for hands, wrists, elbows and shoulders utilizing occupational and physical therapy techniques.
 You plan treatments according to your assessment of each individual patient's needs.
 The therapy you provide helps the patient to gain use of the injured area, prevent future issues and prevent deterioration.
 You'll likely work with individuals who've undergone surgery or sustained injuries to their hands, and you'll help them regain enough use to carry out daily tasks or job skills.

 What Education Do I Need?